Key Concepts

 Manage Kubeflow roles

-Kubeflow roles define the level of access and control over the console, dashboard, and namespaces.
+Kubeflow roles grant different levels of access to console, dashboard, and namespaces.

 Role types at the Kubeflow level